-Eighteen localities participate in the program.
-They include the cities of Annapolis, Baltimore City and Ocean City, as well as the following counties:
+Nineteen localities participate in the program including City of Annapolis, Baltimore City and Town of Ocean City.

 The tiered evacuation zones identify areas vulnerable to flooding with precision that was not available until 2017.
 The newest technology and data allows emergency managers to tell residents of coastal Maryland more clearly whether they need to evacuate or shelter at home during a storm or other emergency.

 The program consolidates hundreds of complex local evacuation areas into easy-to-understand zones.
 This makes it much easier to communicate with residents as a storm approaches.

 The zones help citizens avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters, and boosting public safety.

 If your address is not located in a designated zone, the good news is you are not expected to be evacuated due to any of the identified storm scenarios.